Custom Metal Brackets and Mounting Components

 - Stainless steel machining is often preferred when the bracket sits in a corrosive environment or needs a stronger, more rugged feel

-- Carbon steel brackets are common when cost and stiffness matter more than corrosion resistance, especially if a painted or powder-coated finish is planned
+- Carbon steel brackets are common when cost and stiffness matter more than corrosion resistance, especially if a painted or powder coating finish is planned

-- Surface finishing for CNC parts should match environment, appearance, wear and whether threads or locating faces need masking attention
+- Surface finishing for CNC parts should match environment, appearance, wear and whether threads or locating faces need masking attention; common choices include aluminum anodizing, stainless steel passivation and powder coating for steel brackets

 Bracket DFM and cost drivers